French Third Republic: Diplomats

 French diplomacy was largely independent of domestic affairs; economic, cultural and religious interest groups paid little attention to foreign affairs.
-Permanent professional diplomats and bureaucrats had developed their own traditions of how to operate at the Quai d'Orsay (where the Foreign Ministry was located), and their style changed little from generation to generation.
+Permanent professional diplomats and bureaucrats had developed their own traditions of how to operate in the Ministry of Foreign Affairs, and their style changed little from generation to generation.
 Most of the diplomats came from high status aristocratic families.
 Although France was one of the few republics in Europe, its diplomats mingled smoothly with the aristocratic representatives at the royal courts.
 Prime ministers and leading politicians generally paid little attention to foreign affairs, allowing a handful of senior men to control policy.
 In the decades before the First World War they dominated the embassies in the 10 major countries where France had an ambassador (elsewhere, they sent lower-ranking ministers).
 They included Théophile Delcassé, the foreign minister from 1898 to 1905; Paul Cambon, in London, 1890–1920; Jules Jusserand, in Washington from 1902 to 1924; and Camille Barrère, in Rome from 1897 to 1924.
 In terms of foreign policy, there was general agreement about the need for high protective tariffs, which kept agricultural prices high.
 After the defeat by the Germans, there was a strong widespread anti-German sentiment focused on revanchism and regaining Alsace and Lorraine.
 The Empire was a matter of great pride, and service as administrators, soldiers and missionaries was a high status occupation.

 French foreign policy from 1871 to 1914 showed a dramatic transformation from a humiliated power with no friends and not much of an empire in 1871, to the centerpiece of the European alliance system in 1914, with a flourishing colonial empire that was second in size only to Great Britain.
 Although religion was a hotly contested matter in domestic politics, the Catholic Church made missionary work and church building a speciality in the colonies.
 Most Frenchmen ignored foreign policy; its issues were a low priority in politics.